y-takefuji/pedhosp/README.md

 # pedhosp

 <pre>
-The goal of this program is to visualize the number of pedeatric COVID-19 hospitalizations from Aug 8, 2020 to June 15, 2024 in the US.
+The objective of this program is to generate a visualization representing the count of pediatric COVID-19 hospitalizations in the US, spanning from August 8, 2020, to June 15, 2024.
 To install pedhosp, use pip command.
 $ pip install pedhosp